runtimeverification/evm-semantics/evm.md

  // -----------------------------------------------------------------------------------------
 ```

+### Schedule Constants

-A `ScheduleConst` is a constant determined by the fee schedule; applying a `ScheduleConst` to a `Schedule` yields the correct constant for that schedule.
+A `ScheduleConst` is a constant determined by the fee schedule.

 ```{.k .uiuck .rvk}
     syntax Int ::= ScheduleConst "<" Schedule ">" [function]